mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

-# Step 1: Learn to manipulate data with MXNet-NumPy
+# Step 1: Manipulate data with NumPy on MXNet
 :label:`crash_course_ndarray`

-This getting started exercise introduces the `np` package, which is MXNet’s primary tool for storing and transforming data.
+This getting started exercise introduces the `np` package, which is the primary tool for storing and transforming data on MXNet.
 If you’ve worked with NumPy before, you’ll notice `np` is, by design, similar to NumPy.

 ## Import packages and create an array

 To get started, run the following commands to import the `np` package together with the NumPy extensions package `npx`.
-Together, `np` with `npx` make up the DeepNumPy front end.
+Together, `np` with `npx` make up the NumPy on MXNet front end.

 ```{.python .input  n=1}
 from mxnet import np, npx